Gospel

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-The period between Easter and Pentecost is a time of mystagogy—a time for pondering and coming to a deeper understanding of the experiences of initiation, and a time for catechesis on the sacraments.
+The period between Easter and Pentecost is a time of mystagogy—a time for pondering and coming to more deeply understand the experiences of initiation, as well as a time for catechesis on the sacraments.

-• Discuss some of the sacramental overtones contained in this text—for example, the eucharistic meal, and Peter’s diving into the waters to come to Christ.
+- Discuss some of the sacramental overtones contained in this text, such as the eucharistic meal and Peter’s diving into the waters to come to Christ.

-The role of Peter as the leader of the community of believers has been handed down in succession to the popes.
+Peter's role as leader of the community of believers has been handed down in succession to the popes.

-• You could discuss the role of the papacy and the structure of church leadership, with special attention to the ways in which leadership might be viewed as a ministry of service based on love.
+- You could discuss the role of the papacy and the structure of church leadership; pay close attention to the ways in which leadership might be viewed as a ministry of service that is based on love.

 Symbols and images

-The image of the boat is an ancient image for the Church.
-The enormous catch of fish symbolises the success that the disciples will have in becoming ‘fishers of men’ and leading people to belief in the risen Christ.
-The reason for the precise number of 153 remains a mystery.
+The boat is an ancient image for the Church.
+The enormous catch of fish symbolises the success that the disciples will have in becoming ‘fishers of men’, and in leading people to believe in the risen Christ.
+The reason for the precise number of 153 fish caught remains a mystery.

 Living the Word